gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

   "start": "webpack --watch & node server.js"
 }
 {% endhighlight %}
-It will start webpack in "watch mode" (ie it automatically rebuilds after a resource modification), and the express server
+It will start webpack in "watch mode" (ie it automatically rebuilds after a resource modification), and the express server.
+Now type :
 {% highlight shell %}
 npm start
 {% endhighlight %}